Management Training:

 Don't say one thing and mean another.

 Be it.
 Walk the talk.
 Do what you tell others to do.
 It is very important that you live the values you are articulating, because people can see right through it when you don't.
 Sometimes you plan to walk the talk, yet processes or systems within the organization undermine your intentions.
-Check your written management policies to ensure they comply with the values you set forth.
+Check your policies to ensure they comply with the values you set forth.
 Don't allow antiquated or unexamined procedures to erode trust in your workplace.

 When you ask for feedback, circle back.

 If you aren't going to tell me what you did with my feedback, then don't bother asking me.
 Please!
-It is very discouraging to be given the impression that your thoughts count, only to find they have disappeared into a giant management black hole.
+It is very discouraging to be given the impression that your thoughts count, only to find they have disappeared into a giant black hole.
 Circle back at the next meeting.
 Or, generate an e-mail to let folks know the results of the feedback session.
 People can accept that their idea was not implemented.
 It is more important to know that the idea was understood and considered.

-Management Training
+Subject: Management Training

 More Management Training Tips